William of Norwich: Subsequent intolerance towards the Jews of England

-As a result of the ill-feelings generated by the murder and subsequent intervention by the authorities in Norwich, a growing suspicion of collusion led to the an anti-Jewish and anti-Norman mood in the city.
+As a result of the ill-feelings generated by the murder and subsequent intervention by the authorities in Norwich, a growing suspicion of collusion led to an anti-Jewish and anti-Norman mood in the city.
 The specific allegation of ritual murder that was made against the Jews of Norwich is the first recorded case of blood libel in the Middle Ages.

 Following the death of William, a number of other child murders were at the time attributed to Jews, included the killing of Harold of Gloucester in 1168, Robert of Bury in 1181, and Little Saint Hugh of Lincoln in 1255.

 By the reign of Richard the Lionheart attitudes towards English Jews had become less tolerant.
 This, in conjunction with the increase in national opinion in favour of a Crusade, and the conflation of all non-Christians in the Medieval Christian imagination, led to the Jewish deputation attending the coronation of Richard in 1189 being attacked by the crowd.
 A widespread attack began on the Jewish population, leading to massacres of Jews at London, Bury, and York, which were followed by others throughout England.

 When the Norman nobility of Norwich attempted to suppress attacks upon the Jewish population, the yeomanry and peasants revolted against the lords and attacked their supporters, especially Norwich's Jewish community.
-On 6 February 1190, Jews who were found in their own houses at Norwich were killed; many had taken refuge in the castle.
-(Note: During the development of a new shopping centre in Norwich, in 2004 a well with the remains of the remains of six or more adults and 11 children was discovered.
+On 6 February 1190, Jews who were found in their own houses at Norwich were killed.
+Many had taken refuge in the castle.
+(Note: During the development of a new shopping centre in Norwich, in 2004 a well containing the remains of six or more adults and 11 children was discovered.
 Analysis of the remains showed strong affinities to living Ashkenazi Jewish groups.)

 Hostility against Jews continued until, in 1290, Jews were expelled from England by Edward I. Jews were not officially allowed to resettle in England until after 1655, when Lord Protector Oliver Cromwell commissioned the Whitehall Conference to debate the proposals made by Menasseh ben Israel.
 While the Conference reached no verdict, it is seen as the beginning of resettlement of the Jews in England.